Cristina Herrera, CEO & Founder

 She enjoys learning about ways to continue to support prevention effort for the LGBTQ community as a dedicated Ally.
 Laura is currently in charge of daily activities at our HQ and is giving the organization a more modernized and youthful point of view to our programming.
 She is also an active participant in the DOHMH's Women's Advisory Board to help in the efforts to end HIV/ AIDS.

 Charlotte Shum, Peer Health Coordinator

 Charlotte was born in New York City with a passion for helping others.
-She enjoys conduction empowerment groups and linking community members to community resources.
-She enjoys applying creative solutions to challenging situations.
+She believes in education as a means of advocacy and enjoys applying creative solutions to challenging situations.
 She is a member of many advisory boards and has devoted her life to drawing out the potential leaders of the communities she interacts with.

 Peer Health Ambassador

 I am Elizabeth Guzman, an Ecuadorian activist and entrepreneur.
 I fight for the rights of the LGBT community.
 When I was young, I began to experience people refusing to accept me because I am different.
 Growing up in a country where people like me were rarely accepted was rough and intimidating.
 Although my life was not easy, I worked hard toward graduating and earned my degree in Business Administration.
 At 19, I traveled to New York City in search of acceptance and a better life.
 I could finally begin to be myself without fear.
 I began my transition when I was 21 years old.
 I suffered discrimination and rejection, but it led me to activism, to standing up for the rights of us who are left behind.
 I have volunteered with organizations such as Lorena Borjas.
 I am currently part of the Translatina Network thanks to Cristina Herrera.
 I continue my journey as a survivor of a dysfunctional society.
 With the support of Translatina Network I will work hard to become a role model for our community and continue to fight for equal rights.